liquidctl/liquidctl/docs/developer/hwmon.md

 Allow forced direct access despite hwmon
 ----------------------------------------

-Operations should accept a `direct-access` argument, equivalent to a `--direct-access` option on the command line.
+Operations should accept a `direct_access` argument, equivalent to a `--direct-access` option on the command line.